-Image of Kaleb, a white person with short brown hair and glasses.
-Dressed in a dark blue button down with a small flower pattern, they smile at the camera.
+Image of Kaleb, a white person with short dark blonde hair.
+Dressed in a dark blue button-down with small yellow and white flowers on it, they have light brown glasses on and smile at the camera.

 April 11, 2025, 3:00PM – 5:15PM Eastern Time